Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Results

-The temperature evolution is shown in Fig \ref{fig:shock evolution}g.
+The temperature evolution is shown in \autoref{fig:shock evolution}g.
 The upstream electron temperature $T_e^{(u)} = 115 \pm 15$ eV initially, far from the shock.
-The electrons heat up super-adiabatically heating ahead of the shock, overshooting to $450 \pm 25$ eV before relaxing to $T_e^{(d)} = 390 \pm 20$ eV in the downstream, where it remains constant.
-Protons and carbon ion abundances are informed by the EPW electron temperature.
-The IAW peak separation is $\propto \bar{Z}T_e$, with effective ion charge state $\bar{Z} = f_H\bar{Z}_H + f_C\bar{Z}_C$, where $f_H$ and $f_C$ are the hydrogen and carbon fractions respectively, and $\bar{Z}_H=1$ (for protons) and $\bar{Z}_C=6$ (for fully ionized carbon \footnote{Carbon is fully ionized for $T_e \geq 100$ eV at these densities \cite{Chung2005}}).
-In this regime, given $T_e$, a single value of $\bar{Z}$ fits IAW from which ion fractions are inferred.
-As expected, we found an electron-proton upstream plasma (no carbon) and a 50$\%$-50$\%$ proton-carbon mix in the piston ($t\geq 9$ ns).
-We also found that, as the electrons, upstream protons heat up from $T_i^{(u)} = 15 \pm 4 \, \rm{eV} \rightarrow 115 \pm 10$ eV ahead of the shock.
+The electrons heat up super-adiabatically ahead of the shock, overshooting to $450 \pm 25$ eV before relaxing to $T_e^{(d)} = 350 \pm 20$ eV in the downstream, where it remains approximately constant.
+We also find that, like the electrons, the upstream protons heat up from $T_i^{(u)} = 15 \pm 4 \, \rm{eV} \rightarrow 115 \pm 10$ eV ahead of the shock.

+Finally, we can analyze the spectra to infer the ion fractional populations (H vs. C) at various times.
+While the upstream is initially entirely H ions (protons) from the gas jet, because of the plastic target foil, the total ion population can consist of both protons and carbon ions.
+The H and C ion abundances are informed by the EPW electron temperature.
+The IAW peak separation is $\sim \bar{Z}T_e$, with effective ion charge state $\bar{Z} = f_H\bar{Z}_H + f_C\bar{Z}_C$, where $f_H$ and $f_C$ are the hydrogen and carbon fractions, respectively, and $\bar{Z}_H=1$ (for protons) and $\bar{Z}_C=6$ (for fully ionized carbon \footnote{Carbon is fully ionized for $T_e \geq 100$ eV at these densities \citep{Chung2005}}).
+In this regime, given $T_e$, a single value of $\bar{Z}$ is extracted from the IAW spectral fit, from which ion fractions are inferred.
+As expected, we find an electron-proton upstream plasma (no carbon) and a 50$\%$-50$\%$ proton-carbon mix in the piston ($t\geq 9$ ns).

-It is valuable to compare the shock experiments to two null experiments (Fig \ref{fig:shock evolution}e-g, dashed and dotted lines) to confirm the collisionless nature of the shock.
+It is valuable to compare the shock experiments to two null experiments (\autoref{fig:shock evolution}e-g, dashed and dotted lines) to confirm the collisionless nature of the shock.
 Crucially, in the absence of an upstream medium and/or a magnetic field, no density jump is observed, demonstrating that both are necessary to form the shock.
 Similarly, the plasma does not exhibit heating nor sudden velocity jumps in the null experiments.
 This further highlights that the magnetic field mediates the shock interaction, and Coulomb collisions are too inefficient to support significant energy and momentum dissipation.